equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

 (I've manage to install Ubuntu without uninstalling Windows 10, just make sure you disable SafeBoot)

+I can confirm Ubuntu 18.04 is working out of the box.
+No issue.

+I can confirm XUbuntu 18.04 is working out of the box.
+No issue.

 Touchpad works out of the box, camera, WiFi (unlike Dell XPS 13) No problems.
 Graphic card too.